 This case addresses the need for diversity and cultural intelligence in global companies.
 More importantly, this case notes how important culture plays a role in public perception and how companies should be mindful of the messages it’s sending to its publics.
-Companies that are outsourcing its products to different audiences should address the best approach for its target publics with knowledge about its global audience and forethought about the type of messages it is projecting.
+Companies that are outsourcing their products to different audiences think carefully regarding the best approach for their target audience.
 A diverse audience should review the content and cultural implications should be considered before constructing a global campaign.
 According to situational crisis theory, the “White is Purity” campaign provides an instance of how important it is for a company to respond and act after a negative situation occurs.
 The tactic of using social media for the campaign showed that social media users have a fast response rate and can assist in damaging a company’s image if the campaign is not received well.
 Moreover, the purpose of this case was to reveal how the way a company responds to a crisis can have an impact on its image and its reputation.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.